Philippines Fans Sign Petition To Meet Song Joong-Ki, Will Song Hye-Kyo Join?

 Despite this craze for Hallyu, Philippines has not hosted a single fan meet for Song Joong-Li, the adorable star who captured many young hearts when he donned the role of the romantic Captain Yoo Shi-jin.

-Fans in Philippines are hoping to see their beloved star this year.
+Fans in the Philippines are hoping to see their beloved star this year.

-Over thousand fans have signed a petition in change.Org, requesting Blossom Entertainment, Song Joong-ki’s agency, to host a fan meeting in Philippines.
+Over thousand fans have signed a petition in change.Org, requesting Blossom Entertainment, Song Joong-ki’s agency, to host a fan meeting in the Philippines.

 “We, Filipino fans of Song Joong Ki are requesting Blossom Entertainment to include Manila, Philippines on his Asian Tour.
 We, Song Joong Ki’s fans would like to see THE BIG BOSS in person.
 Thank you!
 God Bless and more power to SJK’s career,” the petition read.

-Apart from this petition, fans from Philippines have been badgering Blossom Entertainment on their Facebook page, requesting them to host a fan meeting for Song Joong-ki in Philippines.
+Apart from this petition, fans from the Philippines have been badgering Blossom Entertainment on their Facebook page, requesting them to host a fan meeting for Song Joong-ki in the Philippines.

 Mini Fan Meeting On Sunday